yrangana/self-host-n8n-on-gcr/README.md

 2. `Dockerfile` - a modified Dockerfile that incorporates this script

 ### Why This Custom Setup is Essential ###

+The startup script specifically addresses a key architectural challenge: Google Cloud Run injects its own `PORT` environment variable and expects containers to honour it, while n8n has its own port configuration system.
+Without this bridge, the two systems would be incompatible.

-This customized setup solves several critical issues when running n8n on Cloud Run:
+This customised setup solves several critical issues when running n8n on Cloud Run:

 * **Port Mapping**: Cloud Run injects a PORT environment variable that containers must listen on, but n8n uses N8N_PORT instead.
 Our startup script bridges this gap by mapping one to the other.